-However many people find that at some point in their prayer life, spoken or written prayers seem to lose their attraction.
-What once moved us and lifted our spirit seems dry and lifeless.
+Many people find that at some point in their prayer life, spoken or written prayers seem to lose their attraction.
+What once moved and lifted us seems dry and lifeless.
 What has changed?
 Were we wrong to trust the words in the first place?

 No - what we have come to is an important realisation.
-Ultimately God lies beyond all of our words and images, including the finest 'religious' ones.
-Even the best poets, who know more than anyone how to use words to transcend the limits of language, know that their subject lies beyond words.
-All of our efforts end in bittersweet failure - a sense of longing captured in the psalms -
+Ultimately God lies beyond all of our words and images - a sense of longing captured in the psalms -

-'O God, you are my God, for you I Iong; for you my soul is thirsting.
+'O God, you are my God, for you I long; for you my soul is thirsting.
 My body pines for you like a dry, weary land without water.' - Psalm 62

 'Too wonderful for me, this knowledge; too high, beyond my reach.' - Psalm 138